-Lets you specify a timeout period (days) that frees up users' files.
-When the timeout occurs, users' files are written to the user store from the pending area if the user store remains locked when a server becomes unresponsive.
+You can set a timeout period (days) that frees up users'files.
+So the files are written back to the user store from the pending area if the user store remains locked when a server becomes unresponsive.
 Use this policy to prevent bloat in the pending area and to ensure that the user store always contains the most up-to-date files.